Committee Members

 Jodie Griffiths-Cook is the Public Advocate and Children and Young People Commissioner for the Australian Capital Territory (ACT).
 She is currently leading an ambitious work program centred on using advocacy, oversight and engagement to facilitate positive change within the services and systems that respond to the needs of people whose situation or condition makes them potentially vulnerable.
 Jodie is a Psychologist who began her human services career in front-line service delivery working with children, young people and adults experiencing vulnerability.
 Prior to coming to the ACT, Jodie worked in various government and non-government leadership roles in Queensland where she gained extensive experience in policy development, project management, program design and practice improvement culminating in being appointed as the Public Advocate for Queensland in August 2012.
 With over 25 years’ experience in human services, a strong interest in social justice, and a commitment to upholding and advancing human rights, Jodie is a passionate advocate for systems change that facilitates effective individual outcomes and contributes to a sustainable and cohesive human services sector.

-Officer in Charge of Judicial Operations, ACT Policing (Police Officer with experience in working with children and young people and families)
+Officer in Charge of Criminal Investigations, ACT Policing (Police Officer with experience in complex crime, coronial matters and working with children and young people and families)

-The Officer in Charge (OIC) of Judicial Operations is a senior and operationally experienced sworn police officer with a full appreciation, knowledge and experience in working with children and young people and families.
-The OIC Judicial Operations will provide the necessary high-level strategic and operational advice in support of the functions of the ACT Child Death Review Committee, and has sufficient operational authority to also task other areas of ACT Policing where necessary.
+The Officer in Charge (OIC) of Criminal Investigations is a senior and operationally experienced sworn police officer with a full appreciation, knowledge, and experience in the investigations of serious and complex crime, in working with children and young people and families, and has oversight of coronial matters.
+The OIC Criminal Investigations provides the necessary high-level strategic and operational advice in support of the functions of the ACT Child Death Review Committee and has sufficient operational authority to also task other areas of ACT Policing where necessary.

 Consultant Neonatologist